labctl/labctl-docs/docs/guide/roadmap.md

 ## Roadmap

+These are more ideas of where labctl could go than a roadmap.
+Input welcome 😉

 - Add more state & telemetry options to the frontend.
 - Add manual links & nodes not part of the topo file.
 (Link topologies, show external testers etc)
 - Update the topology on file changes